RmbRT-lang/.github/profile/README.md

 RmbRT language is intended to be a programming language for _experts_ with great performance, compact code, simple syntax, and powerful mechanisms for using higher abstractions.
 It is designed to allow writing clean, expressive, and safe code, without being overly academic.

+## NOT Mission

+* Compatibility with existing software stacks.
+* Compromises in the design.
+* Backwards compatibility.
+* Corporate use.

 ## (Preliminary) Roadmap

 1. Feature-complete stand-alone compiler (rmbrtc) for executables.